HouzuoGuo/laitos/doc/[Daemon]-telegram-chat-bot.md

 On Telegram Messenger application, find your newly created chat bot via the in-app Search function, then send app command in a chat message.
 Wait a short moment, and the command response will be sent back to you via the same chat.

-Remember to put password PIN in front of the app command.
+Remember to put password in front of the app command.

 ## Tips
 - The chat bot server will not process messages that arrived before the server started, which means, you cannot leave a